-- Use the checkboxes to select the computers that need to have the security software or the agent reinstalled. - From the toolbar, select Reinstall protection (requires restart) or Reinstall agent .
-A dialog box opens where you can configure the reinstallation options.
+- Use the checkboxes to select the computers that need to have the security software or the agent reinstalled. - From the toolbar, select Reinstall protection (requires restart) agent agent agent and A dialog box opens where you can configure the reinstallation options.
 See Reinstall protection dialog box and Reinstall agent dialog box.